cutthroat78/Leaving-Cert-Notes/index.md

 | State Exams Commence | From Paul | Wednesday, 07/06/2023 | |
 | Debs | Doing it with a school called Warrenpoint.
 It will take place in the Red Cow.
 Ticket Price will be €80 to €100.
 All details are subject to change | Wednesday, 23/08/2023 | |

-# Calendar of Practicals and Exam Dates (At the Moment, Only Subjects I do)
+# Calendar of Practicals and Exam Dates (At the Moment, Only Subjects I Do)

 | Date | Subject | Info | Time |
 |-|-|-|-|